beginning of content

 • An ovarian cyst is a fluid-filled sac in your ovary.

-• Most are not cancerous and many go away without treatment.
+• Most ovarian cysts are not cancerous and many go away without treatment.

 • If they need to be removed, it's usually possible with keyhole surgery.

-• Sometimes a cyst can rupture or make your ovary twist.
-This may need emergency treatment.
+• Sometimes a cyst can rupture (burst) or make your ovary twist and you may need emergency treatment.

 What is an ovarian cyst?

-An ovarian cyst is a fluid-filled sac that forms in your ovary.
-They are common, and almost every female will have one at some stage.
-Most are not cancerous.
+An ovarian cyst is a sac filled with fluid that forms in your ovary.
+They are common.
+Almost every female will have one at some stage.
+Most are harmless and will go away on their own without treatment, while some can cause problems.

 Functional cysts

-These cysts are common and usually disappear within 2 to 3 months.
-While the cyst is there, your period might not come on time.
-Once the cyst has gone, your period usually goes back to normal.
+Functional cysts usually disappear within 2 to 3 months.
+While you have your cyst, your period might not come on time.
+Once your cyst has gone, your period usually goes back to normal.

 Ovarian cancers